-Our analysis highlights that the management of HCV without effective awareness and screening campaigns would be an expensive and ineffective health policy strategy.
-The reason is that, as few patients are diagnosed and treated, and, thus, a significant proportion is let to progress to advanced stages of the disease, the additional budget gained from lower HCV awareness campaigns or low treatment coverage, would be paid in the next years in healthcare costs to treat the new cases of compensated, decompensated cirrhosis and HCC.
-On the contrary, HCV elimination strategy is a cost saving intervention (savings by 2035 varies from 560-890 million euros) as it eliminates the high cost of HCV attributed to related end-stage liver disease or premature death.
-It is important that HCV elimination strategy is an upfront investment as a significant amount of money should be spent in the beginning in order to save money later.
-For example, in Greece the direct costs need to be increased by 142% in 2020 compared to 2016.
+Our analysis highlights that HCV management without effective awareness and screening campaigns would be an expensive and ineffective health policy strategy.
+The reason is that few patients would be diagnosed and treated, leaving a significant proportion of patients to progress to more advanced stages of the disease.
+Thus, the additional budget gained from lower HCV awareness campaigns or low treatment coverage would be paid in the next years in healthcare costs to treat the new cases of compensated or decompensated cirrhosis and HCC.
+On the contrary, the HCV elimination strategy is a cost saving intervention (savings by 2035 varies from €560-890 million), as it eliminates the high cost of HCV attributed to related end-stage liver disease or premature death.
+It is important to note that the HCV elimination strategy is an upfront investment, as a significant amount of money should be spent in the beginning in order to save money later.
+For example, in Greece, the direct costs need to be increased by 142% in 2020 compared to 2016.

-Although the cumulative direct costs of the elimination strategy are costlier than the base scenario (Table 4), when we take also into account the indirect costs caused by the disease, this relation changes and the elimination scenario become cheaper as HCV is a disease with high indirect costs (Figure 2D).
-In line with other studies, our results have shown that the indirect cost of HCV is a significant component of the elimination strategy, almost comparable to the corresponding direct cost of the disease[9,10,20,33,34], as the vast majority of HCV-infected persons are of working age and HCV-infected patients are more likely to incur in absenteeism (lost hours of work) and presenteeism (decreased productivity while at work)[35,36].
+Although the cumulative direct costs of the elimination strategy are costlier than the base scenario (Table 4), when we take also into account the indirect costs caused by the disease, this relation changes and the elimination scenario become cheaper, as HCV is a disease with high indirect costs (Figure 2D).
+In line with other studies, our results have shown that the indirect cost of HCV is a significant component of the elimination strategy, almost comparable to the corresponding direct cost of the disease[9,10,20,33,34], as the vast majority of HCV-infected persons are of working age and HCV-infected patients are more likely to incur absenteeism (lost hours of work) and presenteeism (decreased productivity while at work)[35,36].

-HCV elimination strategy is a cost-saving investment in the case of Greece (i.e., improved life expectancy and reduced costs at the same time).
-More specifically, this investment would save 560-895 million € by 2035, made it a very rewarding public health investment.
+The HCV elimination strategy is a cost-saving investment in the case of Greece (i.e., improved life expectancy and reduced costs at the same time).
+More specifically, this investment would save €560-895 million by 2035, making it a very rewarding public health investment.

 There are a number of limitations that could impact the outcomes of the study.
 First, patients who achieved SVR were not tracked, so all reinfection cases in the model were managed as naïve ones.
 Second, there is an assumption that new infections would remain stable at the 2015 levels.
-Thus, the model does not account for treatment as prevention and its predictions would be more conservative.
+Thus, the model does not account for treatment as prevention, and its predictions would be more conservative.
 However, the strategy was cost effective despite the use of conservative assumptions, since the probability of reaching cost-effectiveness would be increased in the dynamic approach from the inclusion of the prevention of secondary cases.
-Third, the model assumed that new therapies, guidelines or treatment strategies are adopted immediately - a fact that may not be the case, in real life settings.
+Third, the model assumed that new therapies, guidelines or treatment strategies are adopted immediately - a fact that may not be the case in real life settings.
 Fourth, although extrahepatic manifestations of HCV represent a significant part of direct cost[37,38], they were not considered in this analysis.
 Fifth, possible reductions in the future cost of screening tests were not considered.

 In conclusion, our results support that elimination of HCV cannot be achieved without the implementation of large awareness and screening programs, as treatment coverage will be suboptimal.
-Nevertheless, HCV elimination is a cost-saving strategy, irrespective the uncertainty of the future cost of the DAAs in Greece.
+Nevertheless, HCV elimination is a cost-saving strategy, irrespective the uncertainty of the future cost of DAAs in Greece.

 ARTICLE HIGHLIGHTS